goldroom/c-toxcore/docs/tox_handshake.md

 ### accept_crypto_connection() handshake case (Message 2 / Peer B)

-TODO don't know when this gets called, coming somehow via new_friend_connections() Is this the case if a peer (Peer B) doesn't have a crypto conn for Peer (A) yet?
+TODO don't know when this gets called, coming somehow via new_friend_connections() **TODO This function needs to be called by Peer B/receiver in order to calculate a ephemeral session keypair** Is this the case if a peer (Peer B) doesn't have a crypto conn for Peer (A) yet?
 This also doesn't call handle_crypto_handshake() which is necessary in every case IIUC.

 ```